 The Southern white rhino is the largest species of rhino.
 It has a wide mouth used for grazing and is the most social of all the rhino species living in family groups as opposed to being solitary.
 White rhinos can live up to 50 years or more, with males tipping the scale at nearly 6,000 pounds.
 Females are considerably smaller, but can still weigh in at an impressive 4,000 pounds.
 At close to six feet tall, white rhinos can run as fast as 35 miles per hour and are surprisingly quick and nimble for their size.

-Nashville Zoo’s African Savannah exhibit was originally funded by the Cal Turner Foundation.
+Nashville Zoo’s African Savanna exhibit was originally funded by the Cal Turner Foundation.
 The addition of Southern white rhinos and exhibit renovations were made possible by generous support and funding from Kathryn and David Brown, Patricia and Rodes Hart, the Andrea Waitt Carlton Family Foundation, Katie and Kevin Crumbo, Babs and Bill Freeman, Julie and George Stadler and a grant through the National Fish and Wildlife Foundation.